What is a Scholarship?

 Scholarships may be awarded based on academic merit, extracurricular activities or other distinctions.
 Scholarships may also have a financial need component.

 Unlike with a loan, you do not have to pay back scholarship money.
 Some scholarships require you to complete an application; for others, you are automatically considered.
-It is important to know the difference when you are applying.
+It is important to know the difference when you apply.

 Useful Scholarship Terms